Homemade Meatballs Recipe

 • Polpettone: Also known as Italian meatloaf, polpettone is a large meatball loaf made with a mixture of ground beef, breadcrumbs, eggs, Parmesan cheese, and various seasonings.
 It is typically baked and served sliced.

 • Chicken meatballs: A lighter alternative to traditional beef or pork meatballs, chicken meatballs are made with ground chicken, breadcrumbs, eggs, herbs, and spices.
 They can be served in tomato sauce or used in other dishes like soups or stir-fries.
+Or you can use a butter sauce, like my chicken piccata meatball recipe.

 • Vegetarian meatballs: For those who prefer a meatless option, vegetarian meatballs can be made with ingredients like lentils, chickpeas, mushrooms, and various vegetables.
 They are usually bound together with breadcrumbs, eggs, or a vegan alternative and can be served in tomato sauce or alongside pasta.